 This form is REQUIRED.
 The judge will sign the Decree of Divorce when your divorce is approved.
 Both spouses must complete and sign the Decree of Divorce before the judge can sign.

 You are not divorced until the judge signs the Decree and it is filed with the Clerk of Court.

-If there are minor children, both parents must complete a seminar for separating parents (formerly known as the "COPE" Class and file a certificate of completion.
+If you and your spouse have minor children together, both parents must complete a seminar for separating parents (formerly known as the "COPE" Class).
 You will receive a certificate of completion after you attend the class.
+File the Certificate of Completion with the rest of your papers.
 For more information, see Seminar for Separating Parents.

-After you fill out the papers above, you will need to file them with the family court to open up a case.
-The fee to file these papers is $299.
-The fee is payable by cash, money order, or most major credit/debit cards.
+The court charges $299 to file the papers.
+You can pay by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.

 Family Courts and Services Center